wiredopposite/OGX-Mini/README.md

 CMake scripts will patch some files in TinyUSB, Bluepad32 and BTStack.
 If the patches fail, it's because of a text encoding issue, so open each .diff file in ```OGX-Mini/Firmware/external/patches``` in Notepad++.
 At the top of the window, click Encoding > UTF-8 and save.
 They should work after that.

 ### ESP32
+Please see the Hardware directory for a schematic showing how to hookup the ESP32 to your RP2040.

-You will need ESP-IDF v5.1 and esptools installed.
+You will need ESP-IDF v5.1, esptools, and python3 installed.
 If you use VSCode you can install the ESP-IDF extension and configure the project for v5.1, it'll download everything for you and then you just click the build button at the bottom of the window.

+When you build with ESP-IDF, Cmake will run a python script that copies the necessary BTStack files components directory, this is needed since BTStack isn't configured as an IDF component when you download it.